pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

   enabled: false
 ```
 ## 4. Deploy Pachyderm
-You have created your S3 bucket, given your cluster access to your bucket, created an AWS Managed PostgreSQL instance, and, if needed, have configured your EKS cluster to create your pvs.
+You have created your S3 bucket, given your cluster access to your bucket, created an AWS Managed PostgreSQL instance (or chosen to use the default bundled version), and, if needed, have configured your EKS cluster to create your pvs.

 You can now finalize your values.yaml and deploy Pachyderm.

+!!!
+Note
+  - If you have created a GCP Managed PostgreSQL instance, you will have to replace the Postgresql section below with the appropriate values defined above.
+  - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../../console/).
 ### Update Your Values.yaml
 #### For gp3 EBS Volumes

 [Check out our example of values.yaml for gp3](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/aws-gp3-values.yaml) or use our minimal example below.